juanlumn/spring-basic/README.md

 * What are the dependencies of a Bean?

-A Java class has a dependency on another class, if it uses an instance of this class.<br />
+A Java class has a dependency on another class, if it uses an instance of this class.
 We call this a class dependency.
 We use the tag `@Autowired` to tell Spring that it's a dependency of the Bean.<br />
 In our example `SortAlgorithm` is a dependency of `BinarySearchServiceImpl.

 * Where to search for Beans?